Give to Go Green

 How does it work?

 Your Give To Go Green fundraising campaign will be completely digital and use specially designed fundraising software by the online and contactless giving platform 'Give A Little'.
 When someone donates to your campaign it will be automatically matched, up to a pre-agreed limit, in the form of a grant from the Archbishops’ Council.
 Once the campaign is over, the entire amount - both the locally fundraised donations and match-fund grant total - will be transferred to your church bank account.
-Give To Go Green is a targeted fundraising campaign which means you’ll need to choose a six week window to raise the funds at a time of your choosing between Sunday 1 September and Sunday 15 December 2024.

-by your campaign.
+Match-Funding: For every £1 donated by an individual to your Give To Go Green campaign, the National Church of England will donate an additional £1.
+So the scheme effectively doubles the funds raised by your campaign.
 Match funding is available up to £10,000, or 50% of your project costs, whichever is lower.
 We aim to fund a wide range of projects and expect the average grant size to be £5,000.
 If you have a project in mind that will cost around £5,000, you can apply for £2,500 matched-funding.
-This means any money raised during your six week campaign up to £2,500 would be matched by the National Church to meet your £5,000 project cost.
+This means any money raised up to £2,500 would be matched by the National Church to meet your £5,000 project cost.

 What projects are included?